wazuh/wazuh/.github/ISSUE_TEMPLATE/test--syscollector.md

 - [ ] Check that Syscollector info has been stored in the DB of the agent (*queue/db/xxx.db*).
 - [ ] Check that a new scan deletes the previous scan from the DB.
 [Search by `scan_id`]
 - [ ] Delete the DB of an agent (file *001.db* for example) and send a new scan.
 Is the scan received?
-It is restored when the manager is restarted?
+Is the DB restored when the manager is restarted?